elving/swag/README.md

 Usage:

-    # path to your templates from where yo override Swag.Config.partialsPath
+    # Path to your templates from where yo override Swag.Config.partialsPath
+    # The path must finish with a foward slash '/'
     Swag.Config.partialsPath = '../views/templates/'

     collection = ['Professor Farnsworth', 'Fry', 'Bender']